newkeros/Projet_2/README.md

 This project is made with Python 3

-Clone it on your computer with the git clone command : `<Git clone https://github.com/newkeros/Projet_2.git>`
+Clone it on your computer with the git clone command : `<git clone https://github.com/newkeros/Projet_2.git>`

 Create a virtual environment with `<cd Projet_2 -m venv env>` and activate it

-Install the libraries with `<install -r requirements.txt>`
+Install the libraries with `<pip install -r requirements.txt>`

 ## Run the project

-Execute the main.py file with the folder path you want the script to go in `<python main.py <path_you_decide>`
+Execute the main.py file with `<python main.py>`

 A data folder will be created.
 In this folder, the script will create a folder for each category.
 In each category folder, a CSV file with books informations will be created.
 A folder with all the images from this category will be created as well.